Lie (film): Plot

 However, Sathyam manages to theft the suit of Padmanabham, and then he gets to know that the suit had implanted with unidentified fingerprints.
 Then he hides it in secret.
 Later, Padmanabham turns up under disguise as Bharadwaj reveals it to Satyam that the fingerprints belong to the Indian Army Chief Subratho Roy.
 Then Padmanabham's plans reveal that he wants to theft the Indian Army weaponry by using his fingerprints.
 Being a Hand Painting Artist, he gifted his latest hand painting to Padmanabham, and then he sets up a fake theft of his painting sends it to Steve an expert in collect or arranging the fingerprints in an order at Vegas.
 Then, he successfully transferred it into the suit.

 Then, believing he is Bharadwaj, he reveals the whereabouts of the suit.
 Then Padmanabham recovered the suit and abducts Bharadwaj.
 Then Sathyam reveals to Padmanabham that the suit is not what he thought off.
 Then Satyam's past reveals, when Padmanabham is going to leave India.
 He was disguised as a female bartender to escape from cops used as Satyam's father as his aggressor and escapes with a short edge, Bharadwaj shot him to death on thinking as he is his Criminal later finds out he is an innocent.
 Then Sathyam announce that he will kill both of them for his father's death.
 Then Sathyam makes a deal with Padmanabham that the suit against Bharadwaj's life, Then in the final battle Sathyam recognized him as road trick magician Padmanabham and fights him successfully kills him.
-Then Bharadwaj tries to apologize to him, but Sathyam tells its a fake announcement. he never had any intention to kill him.
+Then Bharadwaj tries to apologize him, but Sathyam tells it's a lie.
+He never had any intention to kill him.

-Finally film ends with a happy note by Sathyam and Chaitra getting married.
+Finally, film ends with a happy note by Sathyam and Chaitra getting married.